Social Work BA

 Teaching methods combine seminars and tutorials with more formal classes.
 These emphasise the integration of social science subjects with professional practice and the application of theory to the analysis of social issues and problems.

-Assessment in practice placements is continuous and culminates in the placement report, to which both student and practice teacher contribute.
+Assessment in practice placements is continuous and culminates in the placement report, to which both student and practice educator contribute.
+Students are required to meet the Professional Capabilities Framework to progress through the course.

 Academic work is assessed through a range of assignments, with published submission dates.
-These assignments include tests, presentations, essays and revealed examinations.
+These assignments include tests, presentations, essays and examinations.
+All elements of assessment must be passed for the student to progress.

 Social Work Bursary